SAP/abap-to-json/docs/basic.md

 ....
 ```
 # API description
 Two static methods are most interesting in common cases: SERIALIZE and DESERIALIZE.
-The rest of the public methods are defined as public only for reuse purpose if you want to build/extend your own serialization/deserialization code.
+The rest of the public methods are defined as public only for reuse purposes if you want to build/extend your own serialization/deserialization code.

 ## SERIALIZE: Serialize ABAP object into JSON